JensRantil/java-canary-tools/README.md

    interfaces, the _old_ implementation and the _new_ implementation.
 As long as the new implementation never throws any exception, the Proxy class will start using it more and more instead of _old_.
 If _new_ starts throwing exceptions, the Proxy class will quickly roll back to use the _old_ implementation.
+Thus, significantly reducing Mean Time To Recovery (MTTR).

 Examples
 --------